2022 Veneto Open

-The 2022 Veneto Open Internazionali Confindustria Venezia e Rovigo was a professional tennis tournament played on outdoor grass courts.
+The 2022 Veneto Open Internazionali Confindustria Venezia e Rovigo was a professional women's tennis tournament played on outdoor grass courts.
 It was the first edition of the tournament and part of the 2022 WTA 125 tournaments, offering a total of $115,000 in prize money.
 It took place at Via Alcide de Gasperi in Gaiba, Italy between 13 and 19 June 2022.
 It became the first ever WTA 125 event to be played on grass courts.